 Master - The captain of a commercial vessel.

-Master Seaman - This rank is unique to the Canadian Navy, and was created to accommodate the unified rank structure of the Canadian Armed Forces.
+Master Seaman - This appointment is unique to the Canadian Navy, and was created to accommodate the unified rank structure of the Canadian Armed Forces.
 It is equivalent to Master Corporal in the Canadian Army and Air Force.
 The rank insignia of a Master Seaman is two chevrons surmounted by a maple leaf.
 Sometimes referred to as "Master Killick" or "Master Jack".

 Master-At-Arms - A non-commissioned officer responsible for discipline on a naval ship.
 Standing between the officers and the crew, and commonly known in the RN as "the Buffer".
 In the RCN this position has been replaced by the Ship's Coxswain.